I think I may be pregnant. Now what?

 symptoms can be caused by other things.

 Dizziness or lightheadedness

 Changes in appetite and/or food preferences

 During your visit here at Savannah Care Center, your client advocate will run a free medical-grade pregnancy test.
 The tests we use are quality controlled and 99% accurate.
 It is best if the test is run at least one day after your missed period.

-If your results are positive, you can be scheduled for a free limited obstetric ultrasound if you like.
-During this ultrasound, we will check to see that the unborn baby is in the uterus, the unborn baby has a heartbeat, and determine the unborn baby's gestational age (how far along you are in your pregnancy).
+If your results are positive, you can be scheduled for a free limited ultrasound if you like*.
+During this ultrasound, a licensed professional trained to perform limited obstetrical ultrasounds will check to see that the unborn baby is in the uterus, the unborn baby has a heartbeat, and determine the unborn baby's gestational age (how far along you are in your pregnancy).

 If your test is negative, our medical staff will review some of the more common reasons that could cause a skipped period, as well as appropriate follow-up.